fuzziqersoftware/newserv/README.md

 1. *DC support has only been tested with the US versions of PSO DC.
 Other versions probably don't work, but will be easy to add support for.
 Please submit a GitHub issue if you have a non-US DC version, and can provide a log from a connection attempt.*
 2. *newserv's implementations of these versions are based on disassembly of the client executables and have never been tested.*
 3. *Some basic features are not implemented in Blue Burst games, so the games are not very playable.
 A lot of work has to be done to get BB games to a playable state.*
-4. *Support for PSO Dreamcast Trial Edition is very incomplete and probably never will be complete.
-This is really just exploring a curiosity that sheds some light on early network engineering done by Sega, not an actual attempt at supporting this version of the game.*
+4. *Support for PSO Dreamcast Trial Edition and the December 2000 prototype is somewhat incomplete and probably never will be complete.
+These versions are rather unstable and seem to crash often, but it's not obvious whether it's because they're prototypes or because newserv sends data they can't hendle.*

 ## Setup